gsidsid/ThinkStats2/project1/report1.md

 ## About the General Social Survey

 The General Social Survey (GSS) contains responses to a variety of demographic, behavioral, attitudinal, and special interest questions.
 The survey has been conducted for about 80 years, and is widely considered one of the best sources of sociological and attitudinal data covering the United States.
 For the purposes of this project, the GSS 'polviews' variable was used, and contains about 50,000 responses to a question regarding how conservative an individual believed they are.
+Data was gathered annually for this variable from 1972 through 2016.

 ## Trends